oracle/graal/compiler/docs/Debugging.md

 ## Method filtering

 Specifying one of the debug scope options (i.e., `-Dgraal.Log`, `-Dgraal.Dump`, `-Dgraal.Count`, `-Dgraal.Time`, or `-Dgraal.TrackMemUse`) can generate a lot of output.
 Typically, you are only interesting in compiler output related to a single or few methods.
 In this case, use the `-Dgraal.MethodFilter` option to specify a method filter.
-The matching logic for this option is described in [MethodFilter](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/MethodFilter.java#L33-L92).
+The matching logic for this option is described in [MethodFilter](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/MethodFilter.java#L33-L92) and documented in the [MethodFilter help message](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/doc-files/MethodFilterHelp.txt).

 ## Metric filtering